TheochemUI/eOn/_sources/install/index.md.txt

 `__iseqsigf128 was not declared` or `__fpclassify has not been declared` when compiling with the pixi/conda compilers.

-The root cause is system-installed CMake configs (e.g. `nlohmann_json`) exporting `-I/usr/include`, which mixes the system glibc headers with the conda sysroot.
+By default meson **prefers** an installed `nlohmann_json` module (pkg-config / cmake; EasyBuild and distro packages), with the wrap as fallback — same pattern as readcon.

-Fix by forcing meson to use subproject fallbacks:
+On rolling-release distros with conda compilers, system CMake configs can still export `-I/usr/include` and mix glibc headers with the conda sysroot.
+Force the wrap when that happens:

 ```{code-block} bash
 meson setup bbdir --prefix=$CONDA_PREFIX --libdir=lib \